Mineplex-LLC/StudioExample-SurvivalGames/README.md

 1. Definitions

 1.1.
-"Software" refers to the Studio-Example-SurvivalGames repository provided by Licensor, including all associated files, documentation, and any updates or modifications.
+"Software" refers to the StudioExample-SurvivalGames repository provided by Licensor, including all associated files, documentation, and any updates or modifications.

 2. License Grant